tthejll/substructuresEMO/README.md

 # substructuresEMO
-Code and supplementary information for thesis chapter on Substructures in Emotional Facial Expressions
+Code and supplementary information for thesis chapter on Substructures in Emotional Facial Expressions.

+Data files are too big to be uploaded here, but are avaiable upon request.